abduelkarim/gift-card-checker/README.md

-# Multi-Gift-Card-Checker
+# Multi-Gift-Card-Gen-Checker
-Multi Gift Card Checker
+Multi Gift Card Generator and Checker

+works for:
+Discord Nitro and other websites with no captures